-In addition, health insurance purchased from an employer for a same-sex spouse can be paid pre-tax and excluded from income.
+In addition, health insurance purchased from an employer for a same-sex spouse can be paid for pre-tax and excluded from income.

-"Like opposite-sex couples, gay and lesbian married couples can qualify to use the head-of-household status, when kids are involved, where the spouses are living apart," the IRS says.
+"Like opposite-sex couples, gay and lesbian married couples can qualify to use the head of household status, when kids are involved, where the spouses are living apart," the IRS says.